 Watching the revolt in Egypt on TV while helping my son with his poetry assignment, I had a flashback.
 From the depths of memory a Persian ode translated by Khushwant Singh popped into my head.
-I had read it in the Illustrated Weekly <1979?> alongside a caricature of Shah Mohammad Reza Pahlavi following the Iranian Revolution.
+I had read it in the Illustrated Weekly in 1979 alongside a caricature of Shah Mohammad Reza Pahlavi following the Iranian Revolution.

 Think not, 0 King! thy sceptre or thy pow'r

-One moment can arrest the destin'd hour !
+one moment can arrest the destin'd hour !